 Drivers need insight too.
 Understanding when congestion is most likely to occur and on what routes can help drivers plan accordingly, whether that means setting off early or taking an alternative route.
 Real-time traffic services provided by INRIX allow drivers to adapt to congestion optimizing their route to get them to their destination as quickly as possible.

 There is no silver bullet, no magic pill that will erase congestion.
 The causes of congestion are specific to the city and often the actual road.
 But the fundamental cause is an imbalance between the demand for roads and the supply of road space.
 Managing demand for road space is critical.
-That includes smoothing demand through flexible working, avoiding peak hour trips through remote working and encouraging the efficient use of our roads through wider adoption of road user pricing.
+That includes smoothing demand through flexible working, avoiding peak hour trips through remote working, and encouraging the efficient use of our roads through wider adoption of road user pricing.
 At the same time, cities and highways agencies must optimize the road network.
-That includes embracing Intelligent Transport Solutions such as dynamic traffic lights, the wider use of all lane running on motorways and the efficient planning of road works.
+That includes embracing Intelligent Transport Solutions such as dynamic traffic lights, the wider use of all lanes running on motorways, and the efficient planning of road works.

 There are plenty of examples where this has worked effectively.
-For instance, Transport for London have rolled out sensors buried in carriageways across London to detect real-time traffic conditions at junctions and optimise traffic light timings to reduce delays.
+For instance, Transport for London have rolled out sensors buried in carriageways across London to detect real-time traffic conditions at junctions and optimize traffic light timings to reduce delays.
 This ‘SCOOT’ technology has been rolled out at 80% of London’s 6,000 traffic lights and is proven to reduce delays at junctions by 13% on average, generating over £100,000 in user benefits at every junction every year.
-INRIX is involved in the next generation of this technology that uses our real-time traffic data to optimize traffic lights.
+INRIX is involved in the next generation of this technology that uses our real-time traffic light data to optimize traffic lights.